 The Horned Frog stuck and now their mascot looks like a Pixar character had a baby with a Teenage Mutant Ninja Turtle.

-5. Sebastian the Ibis from the University of Miami
+6. Sebastian the Ibis, University of Miami

 I love a good bird, but we need to talk about how much Sebastian the Ibis resembles the Oregon Duck.
 Are they cousins from the same mascot costume-maker?
 Why does Sebastian have such ferocious eyebrows?
 Do ibises have eyebrows?

 The students chose the ibis as the unofficial mascot in 1926, even though the first mascot was named a white boxer dog named Hurricane.
-A student actually came to a home game dressed an as ibis in a makeshift costume and the rest is history.
+A student actually came to a home football game dressed as an ibis in a makeshift costume and the rest is history.
 Can we get Sebastian an eyebrow trim though?
 Maybe just run a brush through those things?

-4. Brutus Buckeye from Ohio State University
+5. Brutus the Buckeye, Ohio State University

 I might harbor some ill will toward Ohio State as a former Penn Stater, but every time I saw Brutus Buckeye at BIG 10 games, I really couldn’t help but laugh.
 What could be better than a humanized buckeye?
 To that end, what makes a better mascot than a state tree?!
 A lot.

-3. Lil’ Red from the Nebraska Cornhuskers
+4. Lil’ Red, Nebraska Cornhuskers

 Well let’s just skip the Cornhuskers bit and get right to the creepy Lil’ Red part.
 I’m glad that Nebraska skipped over the name the Bugeaters, but I have a weird feeling that they probably should have stuck with the Mankilling Mastodons instead.
 At least it would be terrifying!
 Instead we have AN INFLATABLE TODDLER on the court at basketball games.
 Yes, it’s an inflatable costume.

-Herbie Husker skates on by in book, I’m not out to get that grown man mascot.
+Herbie Husker skates on by in my book, I’m not out to get that grown man mascot.
 I am, though, out for Lil’ Red.
 This weird child mascot makes me uncomfortable and the overalls?
 Chance the Rapper definitely took a page out of Lil’ Red’s playbook.
-This mascot isn’t even old enough to party with the student body and that is skeevy.
+This school’s mascot isn’t even old enough to party with the student body and that is skeevy.

 PS.
 Apparently the student body only takes photos with Herbie because Lil’ Red was nowhere to be found on Instagram.
 Does this mean even the students are creeped out?

-2. WuShock from Wichita State University
+3. WuShock, Wichita State University

 A bundle of wheat is no longer just a bundle of wheat when WuShock hits the scene in Kansas.
 I couldn’t even believe this was a real thing until I actually saw it in the flesh, but the Shockers are real serious about this thing.